By David Boyajian

 Indeed, I suspect the text includes genocides other than the Holocaust mainly to increase its chances of passage.

 By law, moreover, the Mass.
-Dept. of Education already has a unit on genocide which teachers can use.
+Dept. of Education already has a unit on genocide that teachers can use.

 And some schools already invite organizations such as Facing History and Ourselves to teach genocide history.